 Childcare can be tricky to find over the summer, but holiday clubs offer a range of different activities to keep kids entertained.
 Image: Unsplash

 As families across the country struggle with the soaring cost of living, the summer holidays will bring a new set of challenges.
-Six long weeks without school means having to find childcare for your kids, and that often comes at a hefty cost.
+But there are free and cheap holiday clubs out there, and other options for financial support like tax-free childcare, which may help.

-There is help out there for parents looking for affordable childcare options over the summer holidays.
-Here’s everything you need to know about where to find holiday clubs for your kids this summer.
+There is help out there for parents looking for affordable childcare options over the summer holidays, as well as financial support from the government and charities to pay for those extra costs.
+Here’s everything you need to know about where to find free and cheap holiday clubs and extra financial support to pay for childcare – like tax-free childcare and universal credit – for your kids this summer.

 What holiday clubs do local councils offer?

-Councils across the country offer holiday club programmes and activities for at least a few weeks over the summer holidays.
-The best way to check out affordable childcare options in your area is to visit your local council’s website.
-Prices of these holiday clubs typically cost between £10 and £30 per day, although it will depend on how many hours your child attends and the activities on offer.
-There might be discounts if your child attends for a full week or subsidies for low-income families.
+Councils across the country offer cheap holiday club programmes and activities for at least a few weeks over the summer holidays.
+The best way to check out cheap holiday clubs and childcare options in your area is to visit your local council’s website.
+There may be free options and there might be discounts if your child attends for a full week, or subsidies for low-income families.

 If your child has special education needs, council holiday clubs should have the provisions to give your child one-to-one support and there may be discounted places – but you will need to check with the playscheme organisers to make sure they have the resources to give your child the necessary support.

-What other affordable holiday clubs are out there?
+What other cheap holiday clubs are out there?

 Local YMCAs across the country offer holiday clubs and playschemes to keep your children busy and active over the summer.
 They most typically cater to children of primary-school age.
 Activities vary from place to place.
 At the YMCA club in central London for example, activities include a bouncy castle, obstacle course, circuits, athletics, swimming and football.

 Kings Camps are another option for sporty children.
 Their main programme is called Multi-active, and it is offered to children aged between five and 14.
-Prices vary again depending on the venue, but they tend to cost around £200 for five days.
+Prices vary again depending on the venue, but they tend to cost around £200 for five days – a much more expensive option than most council schemes.
 You might be able to get a discount if you book in bulk, and Kings Camps do accept childcare vouchers issued by the government to give families extra financial support to cover the costs of childcare.
 These can be used for full or part payment and combined with any offers and discounts.

 Most leisure centres across the country offer holiday clubs, and many will be held at local schools so it’s worth checking in your area for the best options to suit your child.
 There are many sport and football camps, arts and drama clubs and music groups running over the summer holidays.